 The IO-Link encoder outputs a trigger when a pre-defined length has been reached.
 This Smart Task is used, for example, for cutting processes in the packaging and timber processing industries.

 The IO-Link interface enables cost-effective and easy integration of AHS/AHM36 devices into Ethernet and fieldbus networks.
 The provision and saving of diagnostic data, a configurable input and output pin and integrated Smart Tasks offer the user countless additional benefits.

-The AHS/AHM36 CANopen and AHS/AHM36 SSI encoders can be configured individually, making it possible to adjust them flexibly to nearly any application.
+AHS/AHM36 CANopen, AHS/AHM36 SAE J1939 and AHS/AHM36 SSI can be parameterized individually, making it possible to adjust them flexibly to nearly any application.
 Thanks to the compact, hand-held programming tools, this is done independently and without the installation of hard- or software.